 Phenobarbital creates a dulling effect on the central nervous system and can produce the following adverse effects:

 - Liver damage.

 It’s important to note that these signs don’t necessarily point to abuse, since phenobarbital is a commonly used anti-convulsant and levels can be difficult to stabilize.
 However, when these effects occur together with more acute signs of toxicity such as hallucinations and true delirium, it is an indication that the person needs immediate medical treatment and assessment for possible addiction.
-It should be noted that the profound central nervous system depression effects of any of the barbiturate medications could result in coma and death, if taken in excess.
+It should be noted that the profound central nervous system depressant effects of any barbiturate medication could result in coma and death if barbiturates are taken in excess.

-In addition to the physical effects mentioned above, abuse of phenobarbital, like any drug, will typically manifest in other ways, as well.
+In addition to the physical adverse side effects mentioned above, abuse of phenobarbital—like that of any drug—will typically manifest in other ways, as well.

 - Memory loss.

 - Interpersonal difficulties, such as increased tendency to begin arguments.

 - Negative changes in performance in school or at work.

 Rehab programs approach addiction from multiple angles using a wide array of treatment types.
 The severity of a person’s addiction tends to dictate which type of treatment is best.
 It’s also important to note that phenobarbital can have life-threatening withdrawal symptoms, so it’s essential to detox under the supervision of a qualified medical professional or in a rehabilitation setting.

 Once you’ve detoxed safety, you may consider: